rranelli/rranelli.github.io/_drafts/writing-a-process-pool-in-bash.md

 # <p hidden>writing-a-process-pool-in-bash<p hidden>

-**TL;DR**: In this post I will show how one can achieve the equivalent of a "process pool" to run many processes in parallel in `Bash`.
+**TL;DR**: In this post I will show how one can achieve the equivalent of a “process pool” to run many processes in parallel in `Bash`.
 Think of a thread pool, but for running individual processes.
-In a next post, I will show we can use this "process pool" to build a tool that will help you manage tons of git repositories.
+In a next post, I will show we can use this “process pool” to build a tool that will help you manage tons of git repositories.

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>

 `Bash` is awesome, and I love it.
-If you read this blog you probably know that already.
-In this post we will leverage `Bash`'s job-control capabilities and extend it to create a full fledged "process pool".
+In this post we will leverage `Bash`'s job-control capabilities and extend it to create a full fledged “process pool”.
 Think of a thread pool, but for processes.

 ## What are you even trying to do?